gizemny/100-days-of-code/log.md

 ### Day 23: February 13, 2017
 **Today's Progress**:
-Nailed 2 more AlGorethims today.
+Nailed 2 more AlGorethims + submitted my tribute page to Spock today.

 **Thoughts:**
 Reading MDN is starting to make sense.
 I can also pin-point what to google now when I am stuck.
 I wanna learn everything.
 I have 5 basic ones left before JSON + projects begin!
 SO EXCITED!